 - Entry Requirements

 Successful completion of an IT Entry course or an ability to demonstrate a keen interest in IT.

 GCSE in English at grade E would be desirable.

 Throughout the year, your work will create a portfolio, which your tutor will assess.

 The tutors on your course will use your practical work to assess where your strengths and weaknesses lie, aiding progression and development.
 At the end of the year, your portfolio will be examined by an external verifier to confirm your success and completion.

 There are no exams on this course.

 - What can I do next?

-If you successfully complete the IT and Preparation for Work Skills Programme then, with your tutor's recommendation, you will then be in a position to progress onto the Level 2 ITQ Diploma in IT User Skills or into employment.
+If you successfully complete the IT and Preparation for Work Skills Programme, with your tutor's recommendation, you will then be able to progress onto the Level 2 ITQ Diploma in IT User Skills, or enter employment.